 In the first issue of CRYPTO TREND, we introduced cryptocurrency (CC) and answered several questions about this new market space.
-There is a lot of NEWS in this market every day.
+There are many NEWSPAPERS in this market every day.
 Here are some highlights that give us an insight into how new and exciting this market space is:

-The world’s largest futures exchange to create futures contracts for Bitcoin
+The world’s largest futures exchange for creating futures contracts for Bitcoin

-Terry Duffy, president of the Chicago Mercantile Exchange (CME), said: “I think sometime in the second week of December you will see our [bitcoin futures] listing agreement.
-You can’t cut bitcoin today, so there’s only one way it can go.
+Terry Duffy, president of the Chicago Mercantile Exchange (CME) said “I think sometime in the second week of December you will see our [bitcoin futures] listing agreement.
+You can’t cut bitcoin today, so there is only one way.
 Either buy it or sell it to someone else.
 So you create a two-way market, I think it’s always much more efficient. “

 CME intends to launch Bitcoin futures by the end of the year pending regulatory review.
-If successful, it will provide investors with a sustainable way to go for Bitcoin.
-Some stock market vendors have also reported bitcoin ETFs that track bitcoin futures.
+If successful, it will give investors a sustainable way to go “long” or “short” on Bitcoin.
+Some stock market traders have also applied for bitcoin ETFs that track bitcoin futures.

-The CME move also suggests that bitcoin has become too large to be ignored, as the exchange in the recent past seemed to rule out crypto futures.
-Bitcoin is almost everything anyone talks about in brokerage and trading firms, which have suffered amid growing but unusually peaceful markets.
-If futures on the stock market took off, it would be almost impossible to catch up with any other stock exchange, such as CME, because scale and liquidity are important in derivatives markets.
+The CME move also suggests that bitcoin has become too large to be ignored, as the stock market seemed to have ruled out crypto futures in the recent past.
+Bitcoin is almost everything that someone talks about in brokerage and trading companies, which have suffered because of the growing, but unusually peaceful markets.
+If futures on the stock market took off, it would be almost impossible for any other stock exchange, such as CME, to catch up, as volume and liquidity are important in derivatives markets.

 “You can’t ignore the fact that this is becoming more and more a story that won’t go away,” Duffy said in an interview with CNBC.
-There are “major companies” that want access to bitcoins, and customers have “huge backlog of demand,” he said.
-Duffy also thinks that introducing institutional traders to the market could make bitcoin less volatile.
+There are “mainstream companies” that want access to bitcoin and there is “huge accumulated demand” from customers, he said.
+Duffy also believes that bringing institutional traders to market could make bitcoin less volatile.

-The Japanese countryside uses cryptocurrency to raise capital to revitalize municipalities
+The Japanese village will use cryptocurrency to raise capital to revitalize municipalities

 The Japanese village of Nishiawakura is exploring the idea of holding an Initial Coin Offer (ICO) to raise capital to revitalize municipalities.
-This is a very new approach and they can ask for support from the national government or ask for private investment.
-Several ICOs have had serious problems, and many investors are skeptical that any new token will have value, especially if the ICO proves to be another joke or scam.
+This is a very new approach and they can seek the support of the national government or seek private investment.
+Several ICOs have had serious problems, and many investors are skeptical that any new token will have value, especially if the ICO turns out to be another joke or scam.
 Bitcoin was certainly not a joke.

 We didn’t mention ICO in the first issue of Crypto Trend, so let’s mention it now.
-Unlike an Initial Public Offering (IPO), where a company has an actual product or service for sale and wants you to buy stakes in their company, an ICO can be held by anyone who wants to launch a new Blockchain project with the intention of creating a new token on their chain.
-ICOs are not regulated, and several are totally false.
-A legitimate ICO, however, can raise a lot of money to fund a new Blockchain project and network.
-It is typical for an ICO to generate a high token price initially and then return to reality soon after.
+Unlike the Initial Public Offering (IPO), where a company has an actual product or service to sell and wants to buy shares in their company, an ICO can be held by anyone who wants to launch a new Blockchain project with the intention of creating a new token on their chain.
+ICOs are unregulated, and a few are completely false.
+However, a legitimate ICO can raise a lot of money to fund a new Blockchain project and network.
+It is typical for an ICO to generate a high token price near the beginning, and then return to reality soon after.
 Since the ICO is relatively easy to maintain if you know the technology and have a few dollars, there were a lot of them, and today we have about 800 tokens in play.
-All these tokens have their own name, they are all cryptocurrencies, and apart from very well-known tokens, such as Bitcoin, Ethereum and Litecoin, they are called alt-coins.
-Currently, Crypto Trend does not recommend participating in the ICO, as the risks are extremely high.
+All of these tokens have a name, they are all cryptocurrencies, and apart from very well-known tokens, such as Bitcoin, Ethereum and Litecoin, they are called alt-coins.
+At the moment, Crypto Trend does not recommend participating in the ICO, because the risks are extremely high.

-As we said in issue 1, this market is currently the “Wild West” and we recommend caution.
-Some investors and early users have adopted large profits in this market space; however, there are many who have lost much or all.
+As we said in number 1, this market is currently the “Wild West” and we recommend caution.
+Some investors and early users have made big profits in this market space; however, there are many who have lost much, or all.
 Governments are considering regulations because they want to know about each transaction in order to tax them all.
-They all have huge debts and are tied to cash.
+They all have huge debts and don’t have enough money.

-A great feature of Bitcoin is that the originators chose the final number of coins that can ever be generated – 21 million – thus ensuring that this crypto coin will never be inflated.
-Governments can print as much money (fiat currency) as they want and inflate their currency to death.
+A great feature of Bitcoin is that the originators chose the final number of coins that can ever be generated – 21 million – thus ensuring that this crypto coin can never be inflated.
+Governments can print as much money (fiat currencies) as they want and inflate their currency to death.

-Since the articles will delve into certain recommendations, however, make no mistake, early investment in this sector will only be for your most speculative capital, money you can afford to lose.
+Future articles will deal with specific recommendations, however, make no mistake, early investment in this sector will only be for your most speculative capital, money you can afford to lose.

-CRYPTO TREND will be your guide if and when you are ready to invest in this market space.
+CRYPTO TREND will be your guide if and when you are willing to invest in this market space.